EC3-Gang/cpp/docs/general.md

 #### Don't use `std::endl`

-Debug output should be written to `std::cerr`; it's unit buffered, so every character gets flushed.
+Debug output should be written to `std::cerr`;
+it's unit buffered, so every character gets flushed.
 There is rarely a need for `std::endl`, and getting in the habit of using it will lead to mysteriously slow code as it flushes the buffer.
-Just use `\n` unless you know you need to flush the buffer.

 If you're used to typing `endl`, you can always use `#define endl "\n"`.
 Read this [SO post](https://stackoverflow.com/a/35583210) for more info.